Dmitry Nikolaev - stock.adobe.co

-However, Patricia Vázquez Pérez, the head of marketing, PR and comms at Eticas, noted the response from companies to their audits have been lacking.
+However, Patricia Vázquez Pérez, the head of marketing, PR and comms at Eticas, noted responses from companies to their audits have been lacking.

 In response to the ride-hailing audit, for example, she noted that Cabify had a “strong response” and attempted to discredit the rigour of the report and question its findings.

-Nalbantova said that Eticas’ adversarial audits shows that companies are only committed to transparency in theory: “Companies are only saying it in principle and not doing anything in practice.”
+Nalbantova said that Eticas’s adversarial audits show that companies are only committed to transparency in theory: “Companies are only saying it in principle and not doing anything in practice.”

-She added, however, that Eticas will still strive to provide possible mitigation measures for issues identified by audits, even where companies respond negatively to the results of an audit.
+She added, however, that Eticas would still strive to provide possible mitigation measures for issues identified by audits, even where companies respond negatively to the results of an audit.